 Copper Electroplating

-Copper electroplating deposits controlled copper layers on conductive parts for conductivity, solderability, corrosion protection, and surface leveling, often as an underlayer for other finishes.
+Copper electroplating deposits a controllable copper layer on conductive parts for conductivity, solderability, and as an undercoat, with thickness-driven fit impacts.

 Overview